Long time confinement of multiple concentrated vortices: Introduction

 In spite of the simple nature of this model, it is in general not trivial at all to show that the vortices actually remain concentrated enough to justify such an approximation.

-The first mathematically rigorous justification of this system was by Marchioro and Pulvirenti in 1983 \cite{marchioro1983euler}, with many further improvements e.g.\ in \cite{marchioro1993vortices, caprini2015concentrated,butta2018long, ceci2021vortex}, where it is shown that the vortices remain confined for a timescale of $O(|\log\eps|)$ and converge to the solution of the point vortex system.
+The first mathematically rigorous justification of this system was by Marchioro and Pulvirenti in 1983 \cite{marchioro1983euler}, with many further improvements e.g.\ in \cite{turkington1987evolution,marchioro1993vortices, caprini2015concentrated,butta2018long, ceci2021vortex,guo2025stability}, where it is shown that the vortices remain confined for a timescale of $O(|\log\eps|)$ and converge to the solution of the point vortex system presuming they do not collide with each other.
 An alternative approach based on gluing techniques, giving more information on the vortices at the price of stronger initial assumptions, was established in \cite{davila2020gluing}.

 For a single vortex in the full space, much better results are available, the best result being confinement to a small ball on a timescale of $O(\eps^{-2}|\log\eps|^{-1})$ from Gamblin, Iftimie and Sideris in \cite{iftimie1999evolution}, furthermore, global in time nonlinear stability results are available for perturbations of circular vortices, see e.g.\ \cite{marchioro1985some,wan1985nonlinear,sideris2009stability,choi2022stability}, though typically in a rather weak sense (e.g.\ in the $L^1$-norm).
 For some special configurations of multiple vortices (e.g.\ expanding configurations or near stationary points), results on higher time-scales (or even global) are also known, see e.g.\ \cite{butta2018long,donati2021long,davila2023global,choi2024stability}.
-There are also many works constructing stationary, rotating, or periodic solutions close to such solutions of the point vortex system, see e.g.\ \cite{burbea1982motions,turkington1985corotating,smets2010desingularization,hassainia2023rigorous,hassainia2024desingularization}
+There are also many works constructing stationary, rigidly rotating, quasiperiodic or periodic solutions close to such solutions of the point vortex system, see e.g.\ \cite{burbea1982motions,turkington1985corotating,smets2010desingularization,berti2023time,hassainia2023rigorous,hassainia2024desingularization}